 Other question types include sentence completion, where you are allowed only a certain number of words and/or a number.
-Always read the ‘rules’ of the question carefully, sometimes the number of words varies.
-It can be one, two, three or four words, though usually it is three.
+Always read the ‘rules’ of the question carefully.
+Sometimes the number of words can vary.
+It can be one, two, three or four words, though usually, it is three.

-The speakers can be from any of the countries which use English as a major official language; this includes the UK, USA, Australia, New Zealand and South Africa.
+The speakers can be from any of the countries which use English as a major official language.
+These include the UK, USA, Australia, New Zealand and South Africa.
 All the speakers talk clearly and do not have strong accents, however, it would be a good idea to make yourself familiar with a variety of accents.
 You can practise listening by watching or listening to the BBC or CNN news.
-Movies are not normally as good as the language tends to be less formal but some are useful to practise listening skills.
+Movies are not normally as good, as the language tends to be less formal, but some are useful to practise your listening skills.

-This section, along with part two, deals with everyday or social situations.
-There will be two speakers in part one having a conversation, perhaps about arranging a party or similar event.
+This section of IELTS listening, along with part two, deals with everyday or social situations.
+In part one, there will be two speakers having a conversation.
+This may be about arranging a party or a similar event.

-It will be fairly basic and not too fast, and a good place to get easy marks.
+It will be fairly basic and not too fast.
+This is a good place to get easy marks.
 Always remember that the questions are asked in the same order as you hear the conversation.
 If you hear the answer to a later question, move on, you have missed the information.

 There is only one speaker in this part.
 The person will give information connected to an everyday or social occasion.
 This could be a short talk about a subject like facilities at a library, or on how to buy a monthly rail ticket.
 This part is also fairly easy as you do not have to distinguish multiple speakers.

 “About 1,000,000 cars are stolen annually in the UK.
-Only about 25% of these vehicles are ever re-united with their owners.”
+Only about 25 per cent of these vehicles are ever reunited with their owners.”

-If you wrote 25% that would be marked as incorrect, the right response is 250,000.
-The question asks for a number not a percentage.
+If you wrote '25 per cent', that would be marked as incorrect.
+The correct response is '250,000'.
+The question asks for a number, not a percentage.

 This part is set against an academic or training background and is between multiple speakers.
 It usually includes something like two students guided by a tutor or supervisor.

-The final section is, by far, the longest listening and is usually a university lecturer or other formal speaker talking about an academic subject.
-It is important to remember that even if you know the topic very well, you should not bring in any outside information to inform your answer.
+The final section is the longest part of the IELTS listening test and is usually a university lecturer or other formal speaker talking about an academic subject.
+It is important to remember that even if you know the topic very well, you should not bring in any outside information to help you answer.
 Base your answer only on the material you hear.

-As an example look at the following summary which needs to be completed from a listening.
+As an example, look at the following summary which needs to be completed.
 Predict what type of information needs to be given.